DimABSA/DimABSA2026/README.md

 Maria Pontiki, Dimitrios Galanis, John Pavlopoulos, Haris Papageorgiou, Ion Androutsopoulos and Suresh Manandhar.
 2014.
 SemEval-2014 Task 4: Aspect Based Sentiment Analysis.
 In *Proc. of SemEval-14*, pages 27-35.

+Daniel Preot¸iuc-Pietro, H Andrew Schwartz, Gregory Park, Johannes Eichstaedt, Margaret Kern, Lyle Ungar, and Elisabeth Shulman.
+2016.
+In *Proc. of WASSA-16*, pages 9-15.

 James A Russel.
 1980.
 A circumplex model of affect. *Journal of Personality and Social Psychology*, 39(6):1161-1178.

 James A Russel.
 2003.
 Core affect and the psychological construction of emotion. *Psychological Review*, 110(1):145172.
 <!--
 Shuvam Shiwakoti, Surendrabikram Thapa, Kritesh Rauniyar, Akshyat Shah, Aashish Bhandari and Usman Naseem.
 2024.
 Analyzing the Dynamics of Climate Change Discourse on Twitter: A New Annotated Corpus and Multi-Aspect Classification.
-In *Proceedings of LREC/COLING-24*, pages 984–994.
+In *Proc. of LREC/COLING-24*, pages 984–994.
 -->
 <!--
 Daniela Teodorescu, Tiffany Cheng, Alona Fyshe and Saif M. Mohammad.
 2023.
 Language and Mental Health: Measures of Emotion Dynamics from Text as Linguistic Biosocial Markers.
 In *Proc. of EMNLP-23*, pages 3117-3133.